univention/univention-corporate-server/doc/ext-domain/ubuntu.rst

            session [success=1 default=ignore] pam_sss.so
            session required pam_unix.so
    __EOF__
-   auth-client-config -a -p sss
+   $ auth-client-config -a -p sss

    # Restart sssd
-   service sssd restart
+   $ service sssd restart

-   EOF

 The commands :command:`getent passwd` and :command:`getent
 group` should now also display all users and groups of the UCS